The history of human culture has seen countless empires rise and fall.

 8. Umayyad Caliphate

-Muawiya, who served as governor of Syria under the Caliphate of Rashidun after the death of the fourth Caliphate, Ali, in 661 CE, founded the dynasty of The Umayyad Dynasty.
+Muawiya, who served as governor of Syria under the Caliphate of Rashidun after the death of the fourth Caliphate, Ali, in 661 CE, founded the dynasty of Umayyad Dynasty.

 It was the first dynasty to get the title of the caliphate.

-Under the stable authority, the Arabic Culture flourished, and the period is often considered the formative period in Arabic art.
+Under the stable authority, Arabic Culture flourished, and the period is often considered the formative period in Arabic art.

 7. Abbasid Caliphate

-With substantial help from Persia, they defeated the Ummayads and decided to de-emphasize ethnic Arabs by re-establishing a multi-ethnic entity in the Muslim Caliphate.
+With substantial help from Persia, they defeated the Ummayads and decided to de-emphasize ethnic Arabs by re-establishing a multi-ethnic entity in the Caliphate.

 The control of power and the focal point of cultural life in the Islamic middle east shifted eastward from Syria to Iraq.